HazemMonir/lib_x/README.md

 - Feel free to suggest more simplifications or optimizations by pulling a request on [Github](https://github.com/HazemMonir/lib_x).
 - Feel free extending it or modifying it as you wish.
 <br><br>

+## Credits does to the authers of the implemented packages & of course the developers of Dart and Flutter

 ## Happy Coding